pyericz/vimgo/README.md

 # vimrc
 An alternative vim configuration that I used in daily coding.
-The design philosophy is motivated by https://github.com/amix/vimrc.
+The design philosophy is inspired by https://github.com/amix/vimrc.

 ## Install
 ```